Lacey Evans

 Originally introduced to wrestling while serving as a military police officer in the Marines, Evans trained and began her career on the independent circuit.
 She started working for WWE in their NXT developmental brand in 2016, and participated in their inaugural Mae Young Classic.
 After feuding with Kairi Sane in NXT, Evans debuted on the main roster on Raw in January 2019, entering a feud with Becky Lynch that culminated in a mixed tag team match in the main event of Extreme Rules.
 Over the next several years, Evans had various feuds on WWE programming until leaving the promotion in August 2023.

 Early life

 Estrella-Kadlec was born Macey Evans in Georgia on March 24, 1990.
 According to ESPN, she was "raised in a home torn by depression, drug, and alcohol abuse" and had to live in tents at times while growing up due to her parents' legal problems.
-Her father, who had entertained thoughts of becoming a wrestler but never acted on them, died of a drug overdose before she got her WWE tryout.
+Her father, who had entertained thoughts of becoming a wrestler but never acted on them, died of a drug overdose on July 5, 2015 before she got her WWE tryout.